mailcow/mailcow-dockerized-docs/docs/prerequisite/prerequisite-dns.en.md

 - [Postmark](https://dmarc.postmarkapp.com)
 - [Dmarcian](https://dmarcian.com/)

-!!!
-Tip
+!!! tip
     These services may provide you with a TXT record you need to insert into your DNS records as the provider specifies.
 Please ensure you read the provider's documentation from the service you choose as this process may vary.

 ### Email test for SPF, DKIM and DMARC: